rledford/itemsense-queue-connector/README.md

 ## ItemSense Queue Issue

-ItemSense, up to the latest release at this time ( 2018r2 ), has an issue where the queues persist when the ItemSense server reboots, but if you connect to a queue that was created prior to the reboot you will not receive any messages.
+Up to the latest ItemSense release at this time, 2018r2, there is an issue where the queues persist when the ItemSense server reboots, but if you connect to a queue that was created prior to the reboot you will not receive any messages.
 Impinj is aware of the issue, so it should be fixed in a future release.

 In order for this module to provide a reliable solution for connecting to ItemSense queues, the connectors will create a new queue anytime an AMQP error occurs.
 Unfortunately, this means that the if there is a network interruption between the connector and the ItemSense server, but ItemSense is still generating queue messages, you will not reconnect to the same queue.
 This means queue messages could be missed when there are network interruptions.
 Since there is no way for a connector to tell when it connects to a 'dead' queue, it's safer to connect to a new queue.